joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/25/world/africa/un-slave-trade-vote-us-ghana-israel.html

 **Melania and the Robot**\
-`The first lady, Melania Trump, believes that more children should be educated by ‘humanoid educators.’`\
+`The first lady, Melania Trump, believes that more children should be educated by “humanoid educators.”`\
 https://nytimes.com/2026/03/25/us/politics/melania-trump-robot.html

 **Pistons' Tom Gores among bidders for Padres, who could sell for more than $3.5 billion: Sources**\